anveshmuppeda/traffic-control/phase1/README.md

 We simulate our algorithm using SUMO (Simulation of Urban MObility) on a real-world road network and compare it against the traditional Static Signalling (SS), Longest Queue First (LQF), and another RL-based approach of predictive n- step SARSA [1].
 We evaluate these algorithms based on traffic parameters such as waiting time, queue length, and traffic dispersion time.

 ## Install Gitbash on Windows
+### Step 1
+Download the Git Bash setup from the official website: https://git-scm.com/.
+### Step 2.
+Download the installer and run it.

 ## Install Linux on Windows with WSL.
 ### Install WSL command.